DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

 }
 ```

 At <http://localhost:3000/organizations.jsonld> you see see a record for the organization created.
+An example is shown below:

 ``` json
 {